YanbinLin94/powergrid/docs/RL_Implementation.md

 Typical RL algorithms used are **SAC**, **PPO**, **TD3**, or **DDPG** depending on whether the action space is fully continuous or mixed (continuous + discrete taps).
 Some design decisions:

 - Use multi-layer MLPs (e.g. 2 hidden layers of 256 units) as policy and value networks rather than very deep networks, to reduce training cost.
 - For **mixed action spaces**, PPO can support multiple output heads (one for continuous setpoints, one for discrete taps).
-You may need to customize the policy class accordingly.
+May need to customize the policy class accordingly.
 - The agent training code should support vectorized environments (via `DummyVecEnv` or `SubprocVecEnv`) for throughput.

 ---